iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___2.1/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.netcompany.smittestop_exposure_notification 4 reviews"/>
 </p>

+> The app used to hsve problems with not syncing data automatically on android phones, but this appears to be fixed.
+Would be good if it excluded "hot spots" like testing centers from alerts.<br> :date: __2021-01-14 21:14:11__

 > Smittestop app is inactive...
 Get this message every few days and need to open it to activate it<br> :date: __2020-12-21 08:46:51__